 And then Bran told the whole story of his wanderings to the people, from the beginning.
-And after that he bade them farewell, and his wanderings from that time are not known. lady gregory
+And after that he bade them farewell, and his wanderings from that time are not known. gods and fighting men

-Chapter XI - His Three Calls To Cormac
+Chapter XI -- His Three Calls To Cormac